iamdudeman/sola-game-template/README.md

 .\gradlew.bat distFatJarZip
 ```

-4. Output will be in the `build/jpackage` directory
+4. Output will be in the `dist` directory